gap-system/ReleaseTools/README.md

    git commit --all -m "Version 1.2.3"
    ```

-7. Create the release using the `release` script included here:
+7. Create the release using the `release-gap-package` script included here:

     ```
-    PATH/TO/ReleaseTools/release --no-push
+    PATH/TO/ReleaseTools/release-gap-package --no-push
     ```

    If this does not work, please refer to the section discussing `release`.